 Super Spanish Speaker of the Week

 A child is nominated for a Spanish award and is draped in the Spanish flag for the day.
-The child is nominated by the specialist MFL teacher who will alert the Head of School.
+The child is nominated by the specialist MFL teacher who will alert the Headteacher.

 Handwriting Hero Award